 Radiotherapy shows good results in early diagnosis and preserves the voice, with side effects such as dryness, skin excoriation, dysphagia, and hair loss.

 - Cordectomy through a laryngofissure

 - Partial frontolateral laryngectomy

 - Partial horizontal laryngectomy (excision of supraglottis)

-- All T4 lesions
+- For all T4 lesions

-- Cartilages are involved
+- If cartilages are involved